crodriguez1a/audio-repair/project/report.md

 ### Data Preprocessing

-Before performing any meaningful analysis of this data, various pre-processing steps were applied.
+Before performing any meaningful analysis of this data, various pre-processing steps were applied (`Pre-Processing` notebook).

-1. Normalized damaged and ground-truth inputs respectively for waveform length and array size
+**Normalized damaged and ground-truth inputs respectively for waveform length and array size**

   - Visual trimming of the waveforms with Audacity software to guarantee identical starting and stopping points

   - Explicitly setting a normalized duration when loading the wav files into memory to guarantee identical input array size

-1. Applied a background noise filter to spectral input effectively to separate out data points with less perceived auditory value
+**Applied a background noise filter to spectral input effectively to separate out data points with less perceived auditory value**

   - filtering by nearest neighbors